-$^{6}86\%$ reduction relative to the control group filers mean.
+&lt;sup>686% reduction relative to the control group filers mean.
 Dobbie and Song (2015) find that Chapter 13 protection reduces the probability of home foreclosure by 127% relative to their control group mean.

-&lt;sup>7Judgment liens are court rulings that provide a creditor the right to take possession of a debtor's real property marginal recipient of Chapter 7 is (10.3 percentage points) more likely to create a new business, to become a first time homeowner (14.9 percentage points), and to obtain future secured lending (10.2 percentage points).
-Finally, in terms of the marginal effect of greater debt relief, I find that one standard deviation increase in debt relief from Chapter 7 leads to an increase in the probability of business creation by 10.79 percentage points and a decrease in the probability of home foreclosure by 51.74 percentage points.
+a judgment lien (by 39.1 percentage points).
+It also increases subsequent real investment.
+The marginal recipient of Chapter 7 is (10.3 percentage points) more likely to create a new business, to become a first time homeowner (14.9 percentage points), and to obtain future secured lending (10.2 percentage points).
+Finally, in terms of the marginal effect of debt relief, I find that one standard deviation increase in debt relief provided by Chapter 7 leads to an increase in the probability of business creation by 10.79 percentage points and a decrease in the probability of home foreclosure by 51.74 percentage points.

-Chapter 7 can generate these results through two possible channels.
+Subsequently, I explore two potential channels for these findings.
 The first channel is the debtors' improved balance sheets stemming from the discharge of their unsecured debt obligations.
 The second channel arises from protection against non-judicial collection efforts, such as collection letters, phone calls, and visits at home or work.
 My evidence suggests that the first channel is responsible for most of the results.